AADILcrackstheweb/HealthCare-Blockchain/README.md

 This approach ensures decentralized, secure, and scalable management of sensitive healthcare data across multiple nodes.

+# Blockchain-Based Healthcare System: Model Architecture

+## Overview
+This project outlines the architecture of a blockchain-based healthcare system, designed to manage sensitive healthcare data securely, ensure decentralized access, and provide scalability through sharding.
+The architecture consists of multiple layers, each serving distinct roles within the system.

+### 1. User Layer
+Represents the end-users who interact with the system, categorized as:
+- **Patients**: Individuals who provide health data and use the platform to access medical records, treatment plans, and health monitoring tools.
+- **Healthcare Providers**: Physicians and hospitals that access patient data for diagnosis and care management, securely exchanging medical data via the platform.
+- **Administrators**: IT personnel or healthcare administrators managing system policies, user permissions, and regulatory compliance.

+### 2. Application Layer
+Defines how users interact with the system through:
+- **User Interface**: Web or mobile interfaces tailored to each user type (patients, providers, administrators) for accessing relevant data and services.
+- **API Gateway**: Manages incoming API requests and facilitates secure data flow between the application and blockchain.

+### 3. Blockchain Layer
+The core of the system where blockchain technology ensures data security and decentralization:
+- **Smart Contracts**: Enforce access controls, business logic, and automatic execution of rules (e.g., only authorized providers access patient data).
+- **Consensus Mechanism**: Ensures data consistency across the distributed network through participant agreement on blockchain state.
+- **Data Sharding**: Enhances scalability by dividing large data sets into smaller "shards" distributed across nodes.
+- **Threshold Cryptography**: A security measure where a predefined number of participants must agree before accessing or decrypting data.

+### 4. Storage Layer
+Manages data storage, balancing on-chain and off-chain needs:
+- **Distributed Ledger**: The blockchain itself, storing immutable transaction data, including access logs and transactions.
+- **Off-chain Storage**: Stores large files (e.g., medical imaging, videos) off-chain, while storing file hashes on-chain for integrity and security.

+### 5. Integration Layer
+Facilitates interaction with external systems and ensures regulatory compliance:
+- **Healthcare Systems**: Integrates with existing healthcare infrastructure (e.g., Electronic Health Records) to ensure smooth data exchange.
+- **Regulatory Compliance**: Ensures adherence to healthcare regulations like HIPAA and GDPR, maintaining legal compliance for handling patient data.

+## Conclusion
+This architecture provides a secure, scalable, and efficient blockchain-based solution for managing healthcare data, ensuring that sensitive patient information is handled with the highest levels of privacy and integrity.

 Done by:
 Aadil Arsh SR         - 21z201 - PSG College of Technology,